-The publication has been created for local authorities all over Europe, as well as activists, NGOs, and changemakers who would like to become inspired by the good practices we collected in 12 countries, and which we found worth spreading in the light of the following targets:

-- engage with citizens about their rights to freedom of movement and the importance of voting in the European elections; learn from and highlight local initiatives and struggles defending European rights and values which are effectively combating racism or extreme nationalism and striving for a more democratic open Europe; - in support of these aims, assess needs for follow-up action and European networking in areas such as communicating Europe, migration and participatory democracy.
+The publication has been created for local authorities all over Europe, as well as activists, NGOs, and changemakers who would like to become inspired by the good practices we collected in 15 countries, and which we found worth spreading in the light of the following targets: - engage with citizens about their rights to freedom of movement and the importance of voting in the European elections; - learn from and highlight local initiatives and struggles defending European rights and values which are effectively combating racism or extreme nationalism and striving for a more democratic open Europe; - in support of these aims, assess needs for follow-up action and European networking in areas such as communicating Europe, migration and participatory democracy.

-"Speaking from the point of view of a journalist, the media tends to report always on the bad news, the bad news is more newsworthy than good news.
-In that sense, you could argue that this project is probably too much of a 'good news' story to report".

-Irene, Central Caravan

-The routes

-The core of the project consists of a group of activists and trainers travelling through all fifteen European countries on five different routes.

-Transeuropa Caravans Spring routes in May 2019:

-♥ The Central and Eastern route

-Germany, Austria, Hungary, Slovakia Civic spaces under pressure

-▼ The Western route

-France, Spain, Portugal Cities of Solidarity

-♦ The Visegrad route

-Poland, Czech Republic, Slovakia Culture and Theatre

-The Baltic route

-Sweden, Finland and Estonia Sustainability and Climate Change

-The Autumn route in October and November 2019:

-The Mediterranean route

-Italy, Slovenia, Croatia

-Migration and borders, on the way to the Transeuropa Festival in Palermo.
+The routes The core of the project consists of a group of activists and trainers travelling through fifteen European countries on five different routes.
+Transeuropa Caravans Spring routes in May 2019: ◆ The Central and Eastern route Germany, Austria, Hungary, Slovakia Civic spaces under pressure The Western route France, Spain, Portugal Cities of Solidarity ▼ The Visegrad route Poland, Czech Republic, Slovakia Culture and Theatre ▼ The Baltic route Sweden, Finland and Estonia Sustainability and Climate Change The Transeuropa Caravans Autumn route in October and November 2019: The Mediterranean route Italy, Slovenia, Croatia Migration and borders, on the way to the Transeuropa Festival in Palermo

-Trainers and activists
+Trainers and activists Central route

-Central route